Campus Living Residential Policies Fall 2019

 Live Trees.
 Live, cut trees (those without roots) are not permitted in student rooms or common areas in the living units.

 Lofts.
 The use of home built or other lofts purchased or rented outside of the University are prohibited.
 Most of our furniture sets are loftable.
 Some require the rental of loft kits.
 Others do not require any additional tools or supplies.
 Information about lofts can be found on Facilities Management’s webpage.

 Recreational Equipment.
 Pools, slip-and-slides, hammocks, and slacklines are prohibited for all University Housing properties (Residence Halls, Rector Village and UOAH).
-All other stationary recreational equipment must be approved by the Campus Living and Community Development Office.
+All other stationary recreational equipment must be approved by the Housing and Residence Life Office.

 Satellite Dishes.
 Satellite dishes are not permitted in or around any University owned apartment or house.

 Sports.
 The playing of sports or recreational activities is not permitted in the residence units (i.e., bouncing balls, throwing footballs, or playing racquetball, tennis, golf, nerf guns, etc.).